 I’ll never pass up an opportunity to use smoked gouda (hello, hello, smoked gouda dip), and it combines beautifully with sharp-ish cheddar.
 I’m not picky with the sharpness – use whichever type of you like.
 Then mozzarella rounds everything out with a mild creaminess to take this IP mac and cheese over the top!

 I’ve written my preferred cheese ratios into the recipe card below, but there is a lot of wiggle room here for you to do your own thing/use up what you have on hand.

 - If you’re looking for even more flavor to this mac and cheese (or to use up an open container), you can sub in two cups of chicken broth for two of the cups of water.

-- Use your preferred mac and cheese pasta shape.
-Just be sure the box is 16 oz, as I’ve noticed an increasing number of varieties packaged as 12 oz.
+- Be sure the box of pasta you’re using is 16 ounces of pasta and not 12 ounces.
 Using less pasta with the same quantity of liquid would cause it to be soupy.

 - Lots of wiggle room of the cheese!
 Within the three cup total feel free to increase/decrease certain quantities or varieties in line with your tastes.